 Timing is everything.
 It is important to wait until the grout has set in before wiping the tiles clean, as premature wiping can result in gouges.
 However, don’t wait too long, or the grout will dry onto the tiles, potentially causing irreversible damage.
+Grout haze is a very common DIY regrouting mistake, by which a thin layer of grout dries on top of the tile.
+Do not attempt to scrape or chisel grout haze, as it can result in irreparable tile damage.
 Once the grouting is completed, make sure to allow 24 to 72 hours of drying time.
 If a newly regrouted surface is walked on before it has had time to dry completely, the grout can become uneven and dislodge itself from the joints.

 3. Not Mixing Properly